 It’s time for some tasty winter food.
-And nothing says winter better than sauerkraut.
+And nothing says ‘winter’ better than ‘sauerkraut’.
 Don’t you think?
 And when I say sauerkraut I actually mean sarma.
 Sarma [Сарма] is how the best kind of comfort food looks like in winter.
 According to me, that is.
-Traditional or my kind of sarma is basically minced meat with rice wrapped in whole leafs of sauerkraut and then cooked in an oven or on a stove amongst some herbs with some bacon type meat in between the rolls of sauerkraut.
+Traditional sarma is basically minced meat with rice wrapped in whole leaves of sauerkraut and then cooked in an oven or on a stove amongst some herbs with some bacon type meat in between the rolls of sauerkraut.

 - full head of sauerkraut (buy it at a Turkish/Polish/Armenian supermarket or make it – well in advance – yourself)